masesgroup/JNet/src/documentation/articles/usageReflector.md

 * **DestinationRootPath**: The destination root path where reflected classes will be stored
 * **DestinationCSharpClassPath**: The destination root path where C# reflected classes will be stored
 * **RelativeDestinationCSharpClassPath**: The relative destination root path, respect to DestinationRootPath, where C# reflected classes will be stored
-* **DestinationJavaListenerPath**: The destination root path where Java listener classes will be stored
+* **DestinationJavaListenerPath**: The destination root path where Java™ listener classes will be stored
-* **RelativeDestinationJavaListenerPath**: The destination root path, respect to DestinationRootPath, where Java listener classes will be stored
+* **RelativeDestinationJavaListenerPath**: The destination root path, respect to DestinationRootPath, where Java™ listener classes will be stored
-* **JavaListenerBasePackage**: The base package name to use when a Java listener class is created
+* **JavaListenerBasePackage**: The base package name to use when a Java™ listener class is created
 * **ClassesToAnalyze**: A CSV list of full qualified class names to be analyzed
 * **JarList**: A CSV list of JAR to be analyzed or folders containing the JARs
 * **ModulesToParse**: A CSV list of module patterns to be parsed during analysis, it avoids the usage of OriginRootPath